Accusations of modernism and protestantism against Cardinal Newman

 [3] Bishop E.T.
 O’Dwyer, Cardinal Newman and the Encyclical Pascendi Dominici Gregis, p 11-2.
 Longmans, Green and Co., London 1908.

-[4] In the video, Bishop Sanborn seems to suggest that Newman believed that conscience is a faculty.
+[4] In the video, the bishop seems to suggest that Newman believed that conscience is a faculty.
 In fact, as we have seen throughout the chapter, Newman understands, with St Thomas, that conscience is an act.
 This is implicit or indirectlt expressed throughout his treatment, and stated explicitly in An Essay on the Grammar of Assent, where he writes: ‘Conscience has a legitimate place among our mental acts’. cf. p 105. https://newmanreader.org/works/grammar/chapter5-1.html#section1

 [5] Ibid.
 12-4.